Statement of Encouragement

 Idaho is exempt from the National Voter Registration Act because they have same-day registration at the polls on all election dates.
 Current voter qualifications for Idaho are as follows:

-The following information was provided BYU-Idaho by the Madison County Clerk and the Idaho Secretary of State to provide students with relevant information in regards to their Idaho voting rights should they choose to register to vote in Idaho:
+The following information was provided to BYU-Idaho by the Madison County Clerk and the Idaho Secretary of State for students with relevant information in regards to their Idaho voting rights should they choose to register to vote in Idaho:

 Definition of Domicile